matthjs/WasteSPP/README.md

 -->
 This project uses Docker.
 You can run the application as follows:

-- Run the docker-compose files to run all relevant services (`docker-compose up` or `docker-compose up --build`).
+- Run the docker-compose files to run all relevant services (`docker compose up` or `docker compose up --build`).

 ## Usage